JunkMeal/duolingo-plus/README.md

 # duolingo-plus
-Basically free 6 months of duolingo plus
+Basically free 19 weeks of duolingo plus

 # Installation and Usage
 You need to have node.js installed with npm